ConorWarrilow/Academic-Success-Analysis/readme.md

 Kaggle is a global online platform designed for data scientists and machine learning practitioners, where individuals or teams compete to solve complex data problems.
 Kaggle competitions involve leaderboards, with large prices (often over $10,000) rewarded to the top participants/teams.
 </details>

 My final model obtained an accuracy score of 83.82%, just 0.31% shy of the leaderboard highscore, putting me in the top 8% of the leaderboard out of over 2500 participants.
 My main focus however was on EDA and optimizing the recall score for the dropout class, which can be seen towards the end of the writeup.
-By altering class weights, recall scores of up to 90% are realistically possible with a sacrifice precison.
+By altering class weights, recall scores of up to 90% are realistically possible with a reasonable sacrifice to precison.

-To conclude, the above results indicate the potential for machine learning to be a highly effective strategy for the early detection of students at risk of dropping out.
+To summarize, the above results indicate the potential for machine learning to be a highly effective strategy for the early detection of students at risk of dropping out.